-W e’re firmly into 2016 and I’ve already heard the laments about the loss of excitement for resolutions and discouragement from others that the goals they made a few short weeks ago feel incredibly out of reach.
+We’re firmly into 2024 and I’ve already heard the laments about the loss of excitement for resolutions.
+And discouragement from others that the goals they made a few short weeks ago feel incredibly out of reach.
 The first place to look before you give up on those goals is your routines, especially your morning routines.

 No matter how good our routines may be, when our goals change, we have to evaluate those routines.
 We may need to tweak, shift, or change them.